OpenSmock/PharoZeroMQ/README.md

 # PharoZeroMQ

 This is a framework of ZeroMQ (ZMQ, ØMQ or 0MQ) on Pharo.
 Using ZMQ lets you create a connection between 2 images via an URL and eventually send messages to one another.
-You will find the bases of the library, but some methods might be missing as well as some constants options.
+You will find the bases of the library, but some methods might be missing as well as some constant options.
 You'll find in ZMQ-Samples examples on how to use certain methods to guide you.

 ### What's to improve
 + _Receiving in a blocking way_ : To do that, a Threaded Worker needs to be used but every socket type doesn't necessarily support it.
 In this case, none of the implemented sockets can support multi-threading.

-+ _Get Socket Option_ : This method doesn't seem to work, the error obtaineed is : 'Ressource Temporarily Unavailable' no matter what was tried regarding the types of arguments.
++ _Get Socket Option_ : This method doesn't seem to work, the error obtained is : 'Ressource Temporarily Unavailable' no matter what was tried regarding the type of arguments.

 + _Set Socket Option_ : Works with ByteArrays, so the use of ZMQ_SUBSCRIBE and UNSUBSCRIBE is possible as well as for other options that take same types arguments.
-There is however the same issue as with getsockopt for any other type requested by the method.
+There is however the same issue with getsockopt for any other type requested by the method.

 ## Getting Started